dtikhonov/apack/README.md

 Thus we can limit the extra space usage on each slot to 32 bits, 16 bits for the TSU timestamp and 16 bits for the TSR timestamp.

-We can limit the range if our dynamic table size is comparatively small.
-The timestamp only increments with each update, and any TSR refernece timestamp cannot be below any valid TSU timestamp because a slot cannot be referenced before it is updated.
-Therefore we only need just over double the dynamic table limit for the timestamp representation size.

-If we set the upper limit to 30000 entries, we can still have a 16-bit timestamp without having to limit the number of concurrent sessions.

-If we use an 8-bit timestamp we surely need to limit the number of concurrent sessions, perhaps more so than desirable, but it might be useful on resource constrained systems.

 ### Resizing the Dynamic Table.